altocodenl/tagaway/readme.md

       - `body.refreshQuery`, if set, indicates that there's either an upload ongoing or a geotagging process ongoing or a video conversion to mp4 for one of the requested pivs (or multiple of them at the same time), in which case it makes sense to repeat the query after a short amount of time to update the results.
    - If `body.idsOnly` is present, only a list of ids will be returned (`{ids: [...]}`).
 This enables the "select all" functionality.
    - If `body.timeHeader` is present, a `timeHeader` field will be sent along with the other fields, having the form `{YYYY:MM: true|false, ...}`; each key is a year + month combination, and each value is set to `true` if that month will have all its pivs organized and set to `false` if that the year+month has one or more unorganized pivs.
 Months for which there is no entry have no pivs for the given query.
    - If `body.timeHeader` is present, a `lastMonth` field will also be present, in the form `['YYYY:MM', INT]`, which contains the last month of the query and the number of pivs that are in the last month for the given query.
+The exception is if the query is empty; in that case, no `lastMonth` field will be present.

 - `POST /sho` (for sharing or unsharing) and `POST /shm` (for accepting or removing a tag shared with the user).
    - Body must be of the form `{tag: STRING, whom: ID, del: BOOLEAN|UNDEFINED}`. `whom` must be the `email`, not the `username` of the target user.